-Blood hath been shed ere now, i' the olden time, Ere human statute purged the gentle weal; Ay, and since too, murders have been perform'd Too terrible for the ear: the times have been, That, when the brains were out, the man would die, And there an end; but now they rise again, With twenty mortal murders on their crowns,
+MACBETH.
+Blood hath been shed ere now, i' the olden time,

+Ere humane statute purged the gentle weal;

+Ay, and since too, murthers have been perform'd

+Too terrible for the ear.
+The time has been,

+That, when the brains were out, the man would die,

+And there an end; but now they rise again,

+With twenty mortal murthers on their crowns,

-And push us from our stools: this is more strange Than such a murder is.
+And push us from our stools.
+This is more strange

+Than such a murther is.

+LADY MACBETH.
 My worthy lord, Your noble friends do lack you.

+MACBETH.
 I do forget.

-Do not muse at me, my most worthy friends, I have a strange infirmity, which is nothing To those that know me.
+Do not muse at me, my most worthy friends.
+I have a strange infirmity, which is nothing To those that know me.
 Come, love and health to all; Then I'll sit down.
-Give me some wine; fill full.
-I drink to the general joy o' the whole table, And to our dear friend Banquo, whom we miss; Would he were here! to all, and him, we thirst, And all to all.
+Give me some wine, fill full.
+I drink to the general joy o' the whole table, And to our dear friend Banquo, whom we miss.
+Would he were here!
+To all and him we thirst, And all to all.